Helwa-Surinen/Projekty_UO/Password-Question-Container/README.md

 # Sphere Password and Question Container
-/Multilanguage Password and Question Container Original script by Wpn-z- (This script was created a long time ago, in 2002.)
+Multilanguage Password and Question Container
+Original script by Wpn-z- (This script was created a long time ago, in 2002.)
 Contains two TYPES: t_Container_Password and t_Container_Question.
 As you need, you enter the TYPE on the container.
 When using the first one,